- AB (religion), Princeton University

 2008–9 College of Arts and Sciences Mellon Faculty Development Fund Grant, American University.

 - Divine Yet Human Epics: Reflections of Poetic Rulers from Ancient Greece and India.
-Washington: Harvard University CHS, 2014.
+Washington: Center for Hellenic Studies, Trustees for Harvard University; Cambridge: distributed by Harvard University Press, 2014.

 - Figuring Religions: Comparing Ideas, Images, and Activities (edited volume).
-Albany: SUNY Press, 2013.
+Albany: State University of New York Press, 2013.